BLUE HORIZON, BOOK 3

 “All hands, all hands,” Taro announced on ship-wide speakers, “deorbit has begun.
 Strap yourselves in.
 We should be landing in approximately forty minutes.”

 Merlin moved the guidance shifts forward and the ship nosed down toward the blue world.
 Renny flicked a switch at his station and the forward windows took on an orange hue as the heat shields activated.
-There was a resistance to the controls as the atmosphere thickened with their descent.
+There was a resistance to the controls when the atmosphere thickened with their descent.
 The blue oval-shaped freighter dropped quickly toward the planet’s surface through a clear morning sky.

 Thirty-five minutes later, members of the crew all over the ship swallowed in unknown unison.
 They all trusted Pockets’ assessment that the repair to the landing gear while in flight by their young mechanic appeared to have been done correctly, but there was still a little apprehension now that the time for landing had come.